cse3120/observationApi/README.txt

 Implementation:

-1.Adherence to RESTful architecture principles to design robust and scalable APIs.
+1. Adherence to RESTful architecture principles to design robust and scalable APIs.
-2.Leveraging JpaRepository to seamlessly connect the persistence layer with the data layer, simplifying database operations.
+2. Leveraging JpaRepository to seamlessly connect the persistence layer with the data layer, simplifying database operations.
-3.Implementation of a dedicated service class to encapsulate business logic, complemented by the use of Data Transfer Objects (DTOs) to structure data exchange between clients and the API.
+3. Implementation of a dedicated service class to encapsulate business logic, complemented by the use of Data Transfer Objects (DTOs) to structure data exchange between clients and the API.
-4.Integration of mappers to enable smooth conversion between DTOs and JPA entities, ensuring data consistency.
+4. Integration of mappers to enable smooth conversion between DTOs and JPA entities, ensuring data consistency.
-5.Creation of an enumeration to define the static table, with special attention to case-sensitive deserialization to handle observation type and value.
+5. Creation of an enumeration to define the static table, with special attention to case-sensitive deserialization to handle observation type and value.
-6.Introduction of a global exception handler capable of effectively managing custom ObservationException instances, enhancing error handling for application exceptions within the Observation API.
+6. Introduction of a global exception handler capable of effectively managing custom ObservationException instances, enhancing error handling for application exceptions within the Observation API.
-7.Robust input request validation, ensuring data integrity and API reliability.
+7. Robust input request validation, ensuring data integrity and API reliability.
-8.OpenAPI documentation is implemented and accessible at http://localhost:8080/swagger-ui/index.html.
+8. OpenAPI documentation is implemented and accessible at http://localhost:8080/swagger-ui/index.html.

 To run the application:

-1.Navigate to the project path in your terminal.
+1. Navigate to the project path in your terminal.
+2. Execute mvn clean install command
-2.Build the Docker image using the following command,
-    docker build -t observation-api .
+3. Build the Docker image using the following command, docker build -t observation-api .
-3.Ensure the image is created by listing Docker images,
+4. Ensure the image is created by listing Docker images, docker images
-    docker images
-4.Run the Docker container with port mapping to make it accessible on your host machine,
-    docker run -p 8080:8080 observation-api
+5. Run the Docker container with port mapping to make it accessible on your host machine, docker run -p 8080:8080 observation-api